alexfigliolia/metrics-queue/README.md

    }
  }
  /*
-    Plugins are the MetricsQueue's way of supporting other performance metric libraries the same way it does the Performance API.
+    Plugins are the MetricsQueue's way of supporting other performance libraries the same way it does the `Performance API`.

-    If you are tracking performance metrics in your app without the Performance API, simply create an entry on the plugins object with any name you wish
+    If you are tracking performance metrics in your app without the Performance API, simply create an entry on the plugins object.
+Ideally, one entry for each performance library you wish to subscribe to.

     You'll then be able to emit events using:

     MetricsQueue.plugins.yourPluginName("your-event");

-    and listen to the events using:
+    and register event listeners using:

     MetricsQueue.addEventListener("your-event", () => {});